TissueC/TissueC.github.io/_pages/about.md

 1. Algorithm engineer about NLP (e.g. search engine, dialogue system)
 2. NLP researcher
-3. Quant or trader in quantitative research companies

 If you are hiring for one of these positions, and interested in me, I'd appreciate it if you could contact me by e-mail.